Ayuilos/MultiResourceEIP/README.md

     function getActiveResourcePriorities(uint256 tokenId) external view returns(uint16[] memory);

     /*
-    @notice Returns the uint32 resource ID a given token will be overwritten if overwrite is enabled for a pending resource.
+    @notice Returns the uint32 resource ID that would be overwritten when accepting the pending resource with id resId on token
     @param tokenId the token of the pending overwrite
     @param resId the resource ID which may overwrite another
     @return a uint32 corresponding to the resource ID of the resource that will be overwritten